carlospolop/CloudPEASS/README.md

 1. Start enbling the Gmail & Drive API in a GCP project: `gcloud services enable gmail.googleapis.com` and `gcloud services enable drive.googleapis.com`

-2. Go to `OAuth consent screen` in the web portal and configure an applciation called 'GCPPEASS' and set the users emaila ddress whenever an emaila ddress is needed.
+2. Go to `OAuth consent screen` in the web portal and configure an applciation called 'GCPPEAS' and set the users emaila ddress whenever an emaila ddress is needed.
   - Select the `External` user type and add the users email address as `Test Address`.

-3. Create a client indicating the name `GCPPEASS` and the type `Desktop Applicaiton` and download the secret.
+3. Create a client indicating the name `GCPPEAS` and the type `Desktop Applicaiton` and download the secret.

 4. Go to `Data access` and add the following scopes:
   * https://www.googleapis.com/auth/gmail.readonly